PierreCrette/VideoDedup/README.md

 # UNDERSTAND

-The 1parse have a recover procedure based on .txt files stored in /db/folder/video/ folders.
-It will redo incomplete videos or changed frequency ones.
+The 1parse have a recover procedure based on .run files /db/folder/video.run.
+It will redo incomplete videos or changed in fps parameter.
 If you manualy (or with rmimg.sh) remove some images they will be discard from following findimagedupes.